Handmade Air Fresheners

 As you can see above, the owl on the left has some air bubble imperfections.
 Keep in mind, that this can happen.

-Bubbles occur due to the surface tension of water in the mixture when contacting the mold.
-A solution to this is to mix a 1:1 ratio of windex and water.
-This will act as a surfactant {there’s your word for the day} allowing the water in the mixture to spread on contact with the mold.
-Just spray a little into the molds before pouring in your mixture.
+It’s recommended to use a solution of windex and water in a 1:1 ratio to help relieve this surface tension.
+This mixture acts as a surfactant {there’s your word for the day} allowing the water in the mixture to spread on contact with the mold.

-In the spirit of fall, I used sweet orange, clove and cinnamon essential oils to make a yummy warm and sweet scent.
-I used 2-3 drops per scent which gives off a lovely smell.
-I prefer strong smells, but it’s totally up to you and your nose!
+In the spirit of fall, I love using sweet orange, clove and cinnamon essential oils to make a yummy warm scent.

 I’m thinking about ordering some more molds for the holidays.
 Maybe some cute little trees or snowflakes and adding them to the tops of my christmas presents?!
 Oh, let the creativity flow…